HNYao/hnyao.github.io/README.md

 You can keep the same file names to avoid editing image paths in `index.html`.

+The demo screenshots used in this README are:

+    assets/demo-overview.jpg
+    assets/demo-publications.jpg
+    assets/demo-projects-experience.jpg
+    assets/demo-posts-notes.jpg

+You can replace them with your own screenshots, or remove the `Screenshots` section if you do not need it.

 ### 4. Enable GitHub Pages

 Go to: